uhhjaz/ChoreMate/README.md

 **Required Must-have Stories**
 * user can register for an account
-* user can login to account with secure credentials
+* user can login to account
 * user can login with fb authentication
 * user can persistently stay logged unless user manually logs out
 * user can upload profile picture